jenkinsci/analysis-model/CONTRIBUTING.md

 # Contributing to the Static Analysis Model and Parsers Library

 This page provides information about contributing code to the Static Analysis Model and Parsers Library.
-This library is part of the Static Analysis Suite in Jenkins.
-Since it has no dependencies to Jenkins it might be used for other projects as well.
+This library is part of Jenkins' [Warnings Next Generation Plugin](https://github.com/jenkinsci/warnings-ng-plugin).
+Since it has no dependencies to Jenkins it might be used for other projects as well in the future.

+## Beginner Topics

+If you don't have a specific problem or task in mind, i.e.,  you simply want to participate in this open source project I would suggest to have a look at the
+[open issues in our issues tracker](https://issues.jenkins-ci.org/issues/?filter=-1&jql=resolution%20%3D%20Unresolved%20AND%20component%20%3D%20analysis-model%20AND%20labels%20in%20(help-wanted%2C%20newbie-friendly)%20order%20by%20updated%20DESC).
+I marked several newbie friendly issues with the labels `newbie-friendly` and `help-wanted`.
+These are a good starting point to get in touch with this library.

 ## Getting started

 1. Fork the repository on GitHub.
 2. Clone the forked repository to your machine.
 3. Install the development tools.
-In order to contribute to Jenkins' Static Analysis Suite, you need the following tools:
+In order to contribute you need the following tools:
    * Java Development Kit (JDK) 8.
    * Maven 3.3.9 or above.
 You can download it [here](https://maven.apache.org/download.cgi).
    * Any IDE which supports importing Maven projects.